 My broadband selection guide here is meant for general consumers in Malaysia.
 There are always different people with different needs like Youtubers who need high upload speed to upload video, Twitch streamers who live stream at full HD quality, or some who hates p2p throttling.

 So, don’t take my word for it and do your own research if you have a specific kind of requirement.
-Click here to see the complete list of broadband offered in Malaysia.

 Quick guide for a wifi router upgrade